 Yonezawa City was ruled by the Uesugi clan for 272 years.
 The days that the Uesugi clan lived in Yonezawa were a series of hardships

-The founder of the Uesugi clan was the famous Sengoku period general, Uesugi Kenshin .
-Kenshin's successor, Kagekatsu, served as one of Toyotomi Hideyoshi's Five Elders and ruled over 1.2 million koku of land in Aizu.
-However, in 1600, the Western Army was defeated in the Battle of Sekigahara, and Kagekatsu, who was an enemy of Tokugawa Ieyasu, had his territory reduced to 300,000 koku in Yonezawa.
-His territory, his source of income, was cut by 75%...
-In such a situation, the first thing that would normally come to mind would be personnel reductions.
-However, Kagekatsu refused to reduce his retainers at all, choosing to walk the difficult path together.
+The founder of the Uesugi family was the famous, Uesugi Kenshin.
+Kenshin's successor, Kagekatsu, served as one of Toyotomi Hideyoshi's five chief retainers and ruled over Aizu, a territory of 1.2 million koku.
+However, when the Western Army was defeated in the Battle of Sekigahara in 1600, Kagekatsu, who had been an enemy of Tokugawa Ieyasu, had his territory reduced to 300,000 koku in Yonezawa.
+His source of income, his territory, was cut by 75%...
+In such a situation, the first thing one would normally think of is cutting personnel.
+However, Kagekatsu did not reduce the number of his retainers at all, and chose to walk the difficult path together with them.

 However, the Yonezawa domain's hardships continued.
 Tsunakatsu, the third lord of the domain and grandson of Kagekatsu, died suddenly at the young age of 25.
 As he had no children yet, the family and domain faced the threat of abolition due to the lack of a successor.
 Although they narrowly avoided abolition by adopting a son, they were unable to avoid the punishment of having their territory reduced to 150,000 koku.
 Compared to the time of Aizu rule, their territory was now only one-eighth of what it had been.
 The domain's finances were steadily declining, and they were in a state of debt hell